Skip to content

 Take Home Pay Calculator

 Find out exactly how much of your salary you keep after federal income tax, FICA (Social Security and Medicare), and state taxes.
 Enter your gross annual salary, filing status, state tax rate, and any pre-tax deductions like 401(k) contributions to see your monthly and annual take-home pay along with your effective tax rate.
+Most workers are surprised to discover their effective rate lands between 20% and 32% — understanding where your money goes is the first step to keeping more of it.

 How Take Home Pay Is Calculated